<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Strategic

 Strategic business outcomes are high-level results that support the long-term goals and vision of the organization.
 One example is “offsetting carbon emissions”, with the aim of becoming more environmentally friendly and enhancing the public image.
-This outcome can be supported by the re-engineering of processes or the replacement of technology providers that don’t meet ESG requirements, as per strict corporate policies which are now the norm.
+Businesses can achieve this outcome by re-engineering processes or replacing technology providers that don’t meet ESG requirements.

 Tactical

 Tactical business outcomes, on the other hand, are more immediate and specific.
 They focus on achieving particular objectives that support broader strategic goals, but often over a shorter term.
 An example is “upgrading Microsoft Dynamics” to gain access to the latest features.
-This can help boost the efficiency of the sales team, ultimately contributing to higher revenue or other strategic outcomes.
+This can help boost the sales team's efficiency, ultimately contributing to higher revenue or other strategic outcomes.

 Read more: Strategic vs Tactical Planning in Enterprise Architecture.